Beta-decay stable isobars: Beta decay toward minimum mass

+The negative of binding energy per nucleon for nuclides with atomic mass number 125 plotted as a function of atomic number.
+The profile of binding energy across the valley of stability is roughly a parabola.
+Tellurium-125 (_{52}Te) is stable, while antimony-125 (_{51}Sb) is unstable to β− decay.
+Nuclei up the walls decay toward the middle.

 Beta decay generally causes nuclides to decay toward the isobar with the lowest mass (which is often, but not always, the one with highest binding energy) with the same mass number.
 Those with lower atomic number and higher neutron number than the minimum-mass isobar undergo beta-minus decay, while those with higher atomic number and lower neutron number undergo beta-plus decay or electron capture.

 However, there are a few odd-odd nuclides between two beta-stable even-even isobars, that predominantly decay to the higher-mass of the two beta-stable isobars.
 For example, ^{40}K could either undergo electron capture or positron emission to ^{40}Ar, or undergo beta minus decay to ^{40}Ca: both possible products are beta-stable.
 The former process would produce the lighter of the two beta-stable isobars, yet the latter is more common.